uabrc/uabrc.github.io/docs/environment_management/conda_environment.md

 <!-- markdownlint-disable MD046 -->
 !!! warning

     Mamba must be installed in the base environment to function correctly!
+If you are using Cheaha, and cannot install in the base environment, see our workaround [here](../cheaha/conda.md#using-mamba)
 <!-- markdownlint-enable MD046 -->